applebiter/jackdaw/README.md

 client melts away and the audio file is deleted.
 The loop then waits for the next query.

+### Update
+I pulled in a few classes from Noveler, my other project, to handle the Ollama interactions and to store them in a database.
+So, even though the audio of these conversations is ephemeral (and so are the text files), the conversation lives on in the database.

 ### Requirements
 Linux -- This code is written for Linux.
 It may work on other operating systems, but it has not been tested on them.